 - Risk Management

-Within the category of Business Process Automation, the feature company shared experiences about deploying Robotic Process Automation in 5 areas, including bots for SAP reports, bots to create 1,500+ financial management reports, bots to assist with the royalty contract process, and a multi-lingual chatbot to help automate procurement and payment support.
+Within the category of Business Process Automation, the featured company shared experiences about deploying Robotic Process Automation in 5 areas, including bots for SAP reports, bots to create 1,500+ financial management reports, bots to assist with the royalty contract process, and a multi-lingual chatbot to help automate procurement and payment support.

-Here are some additional details regarding their experience for business process automation related to FP&A reporting.
+Here are some additional details regarding their experience with business process automation related to FP&A reporting.
 The process change was to automate the refresh and preparation of over 10,000 monthly queries from various source systems to create 1,500+ unique financial reports, which reduced Shared Service delivery costs and eliminated human error.
-When implemented, bots refresh report data, perform manual slicer tasks and prep reports for human operators based on a daily work schedule, notifying when jobs are completed and ready for analysis using a built-in resolution workflow.
+When implemented, bots refresh report data, perform manual slicer tasks, and prep reports for human operators based on a daily work schedule, notifying when jobs are completed and ready for analysis using a built-in resolution workflow.
 The results were impressive: